relaycorp/veraid-website/src/pages/spec.md

 4. **Short-lived certificates:** VeraId favours short-lived certificates over revocation mechanisms, reducing complexity and vulnerability to disconnected operation.

+5. **Two signature types with different trust models:**

+   - **Member signatures:** Produced by members using their private keys, these signatures cryptographically prove that a specific member created the content.
+The verification chain goes from DNSSEC to the organisation certificate to the member certificate to the signature.
+   - **Organisation signatures:** Produced directly by organisations using their private keys, these signatures prove that the organisation vouches for the content.
+When including member attribution, the organisation claims (but does not cryptographically prove) that a specific member created the content.

 By relying on DNSSEC, VeraId inherits its security properties and limitations.
 The protocol's trust is ultimately rooted in the DNS hierarchy, including the root zone and TLD operators.

 ### 2.3.
 Key Components